When Walt Disney told his artists to model Bambi on a California mule deer, Jake Day insisted the real Bambi had to come from Maine.

 Disney challenged him to prove his point.

-Day took his camera, his backpack and his friend Lester Hill to the Mt.
-Katahdin region and spent months shooting more than a thousand photos of Bambi country.
+Day took his camera, his backpack and his friend Lester Hall to the Mt.
+Katahdin region.
+They then spent months shooting more than a thousand photos of Bambi country.

 Day and Hill studied the script for Bambi in their tent at night to decide what to shoot the next day.
 What kind of log should Bambi trip over?
 What was the right setting for Thumper?

 Jake Day and the white-tailed deer prevailed.
 He helped arrange for two four-month-old Maine fawns to model Bambi and his sweetheart Faline.
 The fawns took a four-day train ride from Maine to Hollywood.

 The Disney artists didn’t know how to draw deer, and were given special instruction by an animal anatomist.
 For nine months they sat in a circle around the real Bambi and Faline and sketched them as they lost their spots and grew into adulthood.
 A few of the drawings became deer fodder.

 Disney was particular about the movie’s images.
 The artists drew 2 million drawings for the film.
 Only 400,000 were used.
 When an artist heard Disney coming down the hallway to nitpick their work, he used code words to warn the others: “Man is in the forest.”

 A boy was chosen for Bambi’s voice, but it took so long to create the film his voice changed in the middle of it.
 They found another boy, Donnie Dunagan, who later joined the Marines.
 Dunagan didn’t tell anyone about his role in the film because he feared being nicknamed ‘Bambi.’